-- 44.3 to substitute their own decision on the appeal from the outcomes available under paragraph 30 above. - 45.
-The Pro-Director will normally make a decision within 15 working days of receiving the review request.
-They will confirm the decision in writing, with the reasons for it, to the PhD Academy Deputy Director. - 46.
-The PhD Academy Deputy Director will confirm the decision with you and send you a copy of the response received under paragraph 45 normally within 5 working days of receiving it. - 47.
-The decision of the Pro-Director is final.
-If they reache a decision under paragraphs 44.1 or 44.3, the Academic Registrar will send you a Completion of Procedures letter to explain the decision and confirm that you cannot appeal further through our internal processes.
+- 31. The RDSC Reviewer can seek the view of other members of the Subcommittee where necessary before reaching a decision.
+They can also seek clarification from you and/or your department/examiners concerning information submitted under this procedure. - 32.
+He/she will normally reach a decision within 20 working days of receiving the appeal and will confirm their decision in writing, with the reasons for it, to the PhD Academy Deputy Director. - 33.
+The PhD Academy Deputy Director will confirm a decision taken under paragraph 30 normally within 5 working days of receiving it and provide you with a copy of the response submitted under paragraph 32. - 34.
+The decision of the RDSC Reviewer is final.
+If they reach a decision under paragraph 30.1, the PhD Academy will send you a Completion of Procedures letter to explain the decision and confirm that you cannot appeal further through our internal processes.
 If you are still dissatisfied, you can take your case to the Office of the Independent Adjudicator for Higher Education.

-- Academic judgement is the professional and scholarly knowledge and expertise which members of upgrade and review panels (in academic departments) and individual examiners draw upon in reaching an academic decision about your work (Higher Education Act, 2004). - Academic judgement is the professional and scholarly knowledge and expertise which members of upgrade and review panels (in academic departments) and individual examiners draw upon in reaching an academic decision about your work (Higher Education Act, 2004).
+- 1 Academic judgement is the professional and scholarly knowledge and expertise which members of upgrade and review panels (in academic departments) and individual examiners draw upon in reaching an academic decision about your work (Higher Education Act, 2004). - 2 Academic judgement is the professional and scholarly knowledge and expertise which members of upgrade and review panels (in academic departments) and individual examiners draw upon in reaching an academic decision about your work (Higher Education Act, 2004).